 When the plants get tall, it is helpful to have a fan (or two) that can clip on to the support rods of the tent and blow above the canopy.
 These little clip fans don’t oscillate, so they aren’t great for air circulation on their own, but they are excellent for keeping the air moving between the lights and the plants.

-When outside humidity gets low, this can also make the humidity in the grow room to go down as well.
-So a humidifier may be useful to have if this is a common problem for you.
+I (Dr Coco) live in a very dry climate.
+This is perfect during much of the grow because the plants themselves produce a lot of humidity.
+However, early in the grow when the plants are small I must use a humidifier to create the ideal environment for seedlings and young plants.
 We recommend ultrasonic humidifiers as they do not use heat to create humidity, but Instead atomize water through ultrasonic vibrations.
 The absence of heat is important so that it does not interfere with the grow rooms natural balance and create more problems than it tries to solve.
-These are both solid options for humidifiers.

 Dehumidifiers are very helpful for grow rooms where high humidity is a problem.
 One problem with dehumidifiers is that they create heat, which may be fine if the environment is not overly hot.
 However, it may lead to heat problems which require managment.
 It is not advised to simply exhaust the hot air because doing so also removes the dry air which pulls in humid air to replace it.
 In these situations, using double vented air conditioners along side dehumidifiers is recommended.